marvinmiod/New_customer_prediction/README.md

 # How to use it
 Clone the repo and run it.

-predicted_new_customer.py is a script to train the data
+train_new_customer.py is a script to train the data

 Deploy_new_customer.py is a script for deployment.

+# Outcome

 # Credit